Pérez Prado: International popularity

 Pérez Prado's popularity in the United States matched the peak of the first wave of interest in Latin music outside the Hispanic and Latino communities during the 1940s, 1950s and early 1960s.
 He also performed in films in the United States and Europe, as well as in Mexican cinema (Rumberas film), always with his trademark goatee and turtle-neck sweaters and vests.

-In 1953, during the height of his popularity in Mexico, Pérez Prado was unexpectedly deported from that country and was not permitted to return until 1964.
+In 1953, during the height of his popularity in Mexico, Pérez Prado was unexpectedly deported and was not permitted to return until 1964.
 A popular legend among Mexicans is that he was deported for having done a mambo arrangement of the Mexican National Anthem, which would have constituted a crime under Mexican law (Note: Chapter Five, Article 38 of the Law on the National Arms, Flag, and Anthem states that "It is strictly prohibited to alter the words or music of the National Anthem and to execute it totally or partially in compositions or arrangements.
 Likewise, it is prohibited to sing or play the National Anthem for purposes of commercial advertising or of a similar nature."
 (Translated from Spanish).).
-However, according to journalist Iván Restrepo, the actual reason for his exile was that a Mexican businessman who had hired Pérez Prado to work at the Margo theater in Mexico City became enraged when Pérez Prado decided to work with another businessman who paid him more, prompting the first businessman to report him to the migration authorities as Pérez Prado lacked a work permit.
-Pérez Prado, who had just finished recording the soundtrack for the movie Cantando nace el amor, was then approached by two migration agents who asked him to show them his work permit; since he did not have the permit, Pérez Prado bribed the officers to let him finish recording the mambo Alekum Salem before being deported.
+However, according to journalist Iván Restrepo, the actual reason for his exile was that a Mexican businessman who had hired him to work at the Margo theater in Mexico City became enraged when he decided to work with another businessman who paid him more.
+The first businessman reported him to the migration authorities as he lacked a work permit.
+Pérez Prado, who had just finished recording the soundtrack for the movie Cantando nace el amor, was then approached by two migration agents who asked him to show them his work permit; since he did not have the permit, he bribed the officers to let him finish recording the mambo Alekum Salem before being deported.
 His eleven-year exile came to an end after Mexican singer and actress María Victoria interceded with then-President Adolfo López Mateos to allow Pérez Prado back into Mexico.

 By 1960, Pérez Prado's popularity in the United States began to wane, with the new decade giving way to new rhythms, such as rock and roll and changing trends in pop music.
 His association with RCA Victor ended in the mid 1960s, and afterward his recorded output was mainly limited to smaller labels with limited distribution mostly in Latin America and recycled Latin-style anthologies.
 After returning to Mexico, he had a final hit there with the self-penned danzón "Norma, la de Guadalajara", which topped the Mexican charts in 1968.